topeban/Concrete-Mould/README.md

 Another plan for a bird house in three parts
         http://www.1-2-do.com/de/projekt/Nistroehre-aus-Holzbeton_-3-_/bauanleitung-zum-selber-bauen/19325/

-Here tile cement was used to fix the rooftop to the housing.
+Tile cement was used to fix the rooftop to the housing.

 Groundplate (Bottom) to hold the outer mold while the concrete is hardened